abelbriggs1/gnu2-demangler/README.md

 this package have several implementation quirks to work around some ambiguities and quirks in mangled names.
 They may not be suitable for general use to manipulate or format custom C/C++ declarations outside of the context of demangling.

+## Contributing

+Due to the extreme complexity of the demangling logic (no wonder upstream completely overhauled their format in GNUv3!), directly contributing fixes to the demangler may be difficult if you are unfamiliar with the original code.

+However, additional unit tests and edge cases are always welcome.
+If you find a symbol that demangles to a valid C++ symbol in the original demangler, but fails in this demangler, please create an issue and let us know, and we'll try to handle it!

 ## Credits